mikepartelow/mikepartelow.github.io/docs/_posts/2024-03-21-golang-http-tracing.md

 We could expand this code in a number of directions, including adding more callbacks to our trace, adding `for` loops to compute means and medians, lists of different urls to fetch, [concurrent](https://go.dev/tour/concurrency/11) requests, HTTP header injection, and so on.

+Since it's a tiny Go program without dependencies, it's easily shipped to a friend who can double check our findings and review our methodology, and we can use it to validate that changes to our network do not impact quality of service.

 Also, it's fun!

 ---